CJCorcoran/machine-learning-projects/Classification Problem - Supervised Learning/README.md

+#Heart Disease Prediction with a Machine Learning/Deep Learning Models

 This binary classification project determines whether or not, based on 13 medical attributes, a patient may have heart disease.

 I was able to achieve an accuracy of close to 85% with logistic regression that was cross-validated.
 A simple deep learning model -- as a quick sanity check -- was also employed to obtain an accuracy of 85%.
 The sex (being male), Thalassemia diagnosis, and the outcome of fluoroscopy characterization are the biggest predictors for heart disease in a patient.